solid/authentication-panel/HttpSignature.md

 Access Control Lists can be extended by rules giving access to friends of a friend, extended family networks, ... (this is still being worked on)

-WebIDs are also useful for institutions wishing to be clearly identified when signing a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/), such as a Birth Certificate or Drivers Licence Authority signing a claim, a University or School signing that a user has received a degree, ...
+WebIDs are also useful for institutions wishing to be clearly identified when signing a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/), such as a Birth Certificate or Drivers License Authority signing a claim, a University or School signing that a user has received a degree, ...

 ### WebID and KeyId documents are different